gokmenhakan/ML_F16C_Community_Tutorial/README.md

 * The F-16C is loaded
 * DCS-BIOS is installed correctly
 * DCS-BIOS Bridge is running
-* The correct Arduino or ESP32 COM port is selected
+* The correct Arduino or ESP32 serial port is selected
 * The Arduino Serial Monitor is not using the same port
 * The required F-16C DCS-BIOS control name exists in your installed fork

+---

+## Builder Feedback

+If you build one of the modules and find an issue, useful feedback includes:

+* wiring corrections
+* library/version problems
+* DCS-BIOS control-name changes
+* display-driver issues
+* unclear instructions
+* missing diagrams
+* build photos or test results

+This kind of feedback is more useful than view counts because it shows whether the releases are understandable and buildable.

 ---